×

 When we asked people living in Budapest what life is like and how people spend their time, they said:

 "Budapest is a popular destination for expats and digital nomads due to its vibrant culture, affordable cost of living, and excellent public transportation system.
 Expats and digital nomads in Budapest can enjoy a wide variety of activities, from exploring the city's many historical sites to taking advantage of its lively nightlife.
 The city also offers a variety of international cuisines, making it easy for expats and digital nomads to find something to suit their tastes.
 Additionally, Budapest is home to a large expat community, making it easy to make friends and find support.
-All in all, Budapest is an ideal destination for expats and digital nomads looking for an exciting and affordable place to live," remarked one expat living in Budapest, Hungary.
+All in all, Budapest is an ideal destination for expats and digital nomads looking for an exciting and affordable place to live," said one expat in Budapest.

 What do expats in Budapest appreciate most about the local culture?